Use colour coding to organize your office space

 How do you use colour coding to keep yourself organized?

-Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices virtually.
-She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices coaching you virtually using Zoom.
+She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situations.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
 Julie can coach you to break-free of the physical or emotional clutter constraining you from living life on your terms.
+Online courses are available to help instruct, coach and support your organizing projects.
+Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca